HuaZou/MicrobiomeAnalysis/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# MicrobiomeAnalysis: An comprehensive R package for managing and analyzing microbiome data
+# MicrobiomeAnalysis: A comprehensive R package for managing and analyzing microbiome data

 This package has many unique features: